alborworld/zoom-recording-downloader/README.md

 1. Under *Volume* add the folder where you want the recordings, and bind it to the /downloads container folder
 1. Under *Environment* set the environment variables specified above.

+# 🚧 Roadmap

+- [ ] Add automated versioning of docker images

+... and much more.

+# 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.